 Mortising a door hinge with a hammer and chisel is the traditional method and it is still widely used today.
 Though it is a simple process, you do need to be slow and patient to avoid cutting too deeply and splintering away other parts of the door.
 If you do not own a quality wood chisel, buy one at your local home center or hardware store.

 Understanding the types of door hinges will help you choose the right ones for your project.

 - Ball-Bearing Door Hinges: These hinges have sealed pins that cannot be removed.
 These hinges swing easily, last for years, and are good for heavy doors.

-- Pin Door Hinge: These classic hinges have pins that can be removed by tapping them upward with a nail and a hammer.
+- Pin Door Hinges: These classic hinges have pins that can be removed by tapping them upward with a nail and hammer.
 Pin door hinges are good for interior doors and are especially beneficial when you are undertaking a home project that requires door removal.